Abhinav150526/Portfolio/README.md

 - Architected **Azure-based ETL pipelines** with Data Factory and Synapse Analytics, enabling seamless integration of SQL and Oracle datasets into Azure Data Lake.
 - Designed advanced **semantic data models** for Power BI, ensuring accurate and consistent business reporting across departments.
 - Automated ETL workflows with **Azure Functions**, reducing manual tasks and improving pipeline reliability.
 - Tuned SQL queries to improve reporting efficiency by 40%, enabling faster data delivery for business insights.

+### **Optimizing Business Workflows through RPA Automation at Cyient**

+- Contributed to the design and development of RPA bots using UiPath and Automation Anywhere.
+- Analyzed business workflows to identify automation opportunities.
+- Assisted in the deployment of RPA bots and ensured operational efficiency.

 ### **Delivering Insights with Analytics at Cyient**